 The Corsair M65 RGB Elite is an updated version of the Corsair M65 PRO RGB.
 The RGB Elite is lighter, has a CPI indicator, an additional RGB lighting zone in the scroll wheel, better mouse feet, and a higher maximum CPI.
 Comparatively, the PRO RGB has a lower lift-off distance and side buttons placed closer together.

 The M65 RGB ULTRA WIRELESS is an updated, wireless version of the M65 PRO RGB.
 You can use the RGB ULTRA WIRELESS via Bluetooth or its receiver, while you can use the PRO RGB wired-only.
-Also, the RGB ULTRA WIRELESS has a higher maximum CPI, a higher polling rate, lower click latency, and smoother-gliding mouse feet.
+Also, the RGB ULTRA WIRELESS has a higher maximum CPI, lower click latency, and smoother-gliding mouse feet.
 Also, you can set macros to and reprogram the tilt gesture functions.
 Comparatively, the RGB PRO feels better built.

 The Razer Viper Ultimate is an excellent wireless gaming mouse, while the Corsair M65 PRO RGB is a good, wired gaming mouse.
 The Razer is significantly lighter, has a more flexible cable, smoother gliding mouse feet, and you can use it wired or wirelessly with its USB receiver.
 It also has a higher maximum CPI, one additional side button, and significantly lower click latency.
 Unfortunately, its software is only compatible with Windows.
 On the other hand, the Corsair is a wired-only mouse, but it feels sturdier, has a more precisely adjustable CPI, and its software is compatible with both Windows and macOS.